 Miller described the process of sellers waking up to reality, otherwise known as a buyer's market, as ‘de-anchoring’ themselves.
 He says his theory is that it takes about two years for sellers to adjust their thinking when there's been a market shift and adapt to current pricing, and that it will be another 10 months before sellers “can go into a closing and not feel like they've left money on the table.”

-Worried about selling in a buyers' market?
+Unsure what your apartment is worth in a buyers' market?
 Before you list your place publicly, test your price among real-life, qualified buyers via the pre-marketing program at New York City real estate brokerage Triplemint.
 There's no charge to participate, nor any obligation to enter a traditional listing agreement if your place doesn't sell during the pre-marketing period.
 Click here for more information.

 Buyers, on the other hand, are “in the moment,” and better connected with market conditions as they hunt for the lowest price possible, he said.